-In addition, the following is required with the relocation of the HDF:
+The following is required with the relocation of the HDF:

-- A natural channel design must be used to facilitate water flow around Lots 39 and 40 into the adjacent wetland. - The new channel must remain open. - Drainage feature must connect to downstream (ie. the wetland).
+- A natural channel design must be constructed to facilitate water flow around Lots 37 and 38 into the adjacent wetland as shown in Appendix F. - The new channel must remain open.

 Details of the natural channel design will be finalized following approval of the Plan of Subdivision.
+However, a cross-section and the location of the channel are shown in Appendix F.